TL;DR

 asyncio.run(main())

-Tested against the ACL vault: secret resolution works, item listing works, all 37 items visible.
-The vault title comes back encrypted at read_items scope — that’s correct behavior, not a bug.
-A service account scoped to read items doesn’t need vault metadata.
+Tested the mechanics against a personal vault with 37 items, scoped at read_items: secret resolution works, item listing works, every item the grant covers is visible.
+The vault title comes back encrypted at that scope — correct behavior, not a bug; a service account reading items doesn’t need vault metadata.

 The difference from the CLI: the agent doesn’t shell out.
 The vault client is a dependency in your code the same way a database client is.
 Typed responses, native async, no subprocess management.
 For agents that need to resolve credentials at runtime — not at deploy time — this is the right integration path.